nihargarg/howto-bootUbuntufromUSB/README.md

+#### This tutorial was written by Nihar Garg for the Columbia University Robotics Club.
+It is also available for use here: https://github.com/columbia-university-robotics/moveit-instructions/tree/main/bootubuntufromUSB-instructions

 # How to boot Ubuntu from USB flash drive
 There are many options for installing Ubuntu on your computer: Native boot or dual-boot, Boot from USB flash drive, Virtual machines, Docker, etc.